-These consolidated financial statements have been prepared on a historical cost basis except for marketable securities classified and measured at fair value through profit or loss.
+These consolidated financial statements have been prepared on a historical cost basis.
 In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.

 These consolidated financial statements, including comparatives, have been prepared on the basis of IFRS standards that are published at the time of preparation.